AMBER: Adaptive Mesh Generation by Iterative Mesh Resolution Prediction

 Figure~\ref{fig:amber_schematic} shows an overview of our method.
 At inference time, \gls{amber} starts from a coarse initial mesh and iteratively predicts sizing fields to feed into an out-of-the-box mesh generator~\citep{geuzaine2009gmsh}, which generates an adapted mesh.
 During training, predicted sizing fields are supervised by projecting element sizes from expert meshes onto intermediate meshes.
 To address the distribution shift introduced by intermediate meshes during inference, we maintain a replay buffer populated with meshes generated by the model itself.
 This strategy echoes online imitation learning approaches such as DAgger~\citep{ross2011reduction}, but replaces the human-in-the-loop with automatic data generation and labeling.
 In doing so, \gls{amber} bootstraps~\citep{davison1997bootstrap} its own training distribution, implicitly performing data augmentation~\citep{shorten2019survey} by including meshes on different local scales, to stabilize learning and inference.

 \definecolor{gray}{RGB}{150, 150, 150}

-We evaluate our method on six novel datasets introduced in this work, covering a wide range of $2$D and $3$D geometries meshed by human experts and heuristics \footnote{ \ifpreprint Code and datasets are available at \url{https://github.com/NiklasFreymuth/AMBER}. \else Code and datasets are provided in the supplement and will be open-sourced upon acceptance. \fi } .
+We evaluate our method on six novel datasets introduced in this work, covering a wide range of $2$D and $3$D geometries meshed by human experts and heuristics \footnote{ \ifpreprint Project page, code and datasets are available at \url{https://niklasfreymuth.github.io/AMBER}. \else Code and datasets are provided in the supplement and will be open-sourced upon acceptance. \fi } .
 These geometries vary in difficulty and model a diverse set of common engineering problems.
 We compare \gls{amber} against supervised learning~\citep{huang2021machine,zhang2020meshingnet, lockPredictingNearOptimalMesh2024} and \gls{rl}~\citep{freymuth2023swarm} baselines. \gls{amber} consistently produces higher-quality meshes than all baselines, both in terms of visual quality and quantitative metrics.